ydavidchen/vatican/README.md

-# BlockHackDE-Vatican
+# Vatican: a BlockHackDE Project
 ![alt text](Assets/vatican.png)

 ## Overview

-Vatican is a Blockchain web application that stores immunization records with a deep learning recommendation engine for suggesting future vaccinations.
+Vatican is a Blockchain-driven application that stores vaccine immunization and related health records with a deep learning-based engine for recommending future vaccinations based on patient demographics.

 ## Features